|Nutrition Facts (per serving)|

 - 1 bunch fresh basil leaves

-- In a large saucepan, add the bulgur, water, and salt and bring to a boil.
+In a large saucepan, add the bulgur, water, and salt and bring to a boil.
 Reduce the heat and cover the pan.
-Let the bulgur simmer gently until all the water disappears.
+Let the bulgur simmer gently until all the water evaporates.
 Turn off the heat and let the bulgur continue to steam and cool down.

-- In the meantime prepare your vegetables.
+In the meantime, prepare the vegetables.
 Wash and dice the squash, and cut the tomatoes in halves or quarters depending on their size.
 Wash the basil leaves and pinch off the stems.

-- In a skillet, heat the olive oil and saute the diced squash for a few minutes until slightly softened.
+In a skillet, heat the 2 tablespoons olive oil and saute the diced squash for a few minutes until slightly softened.
 Set aside and let it cool.

-- When the bulgur is completely cool, use your fingers or a wooden spoon to separate the grains.
+When the bulgur is completely cool, use your fingers or a wooden spoon to separate the grains.
 Add the salt and toss it through.
-Add the olive oil and work it through all the bulgur evenly.
+Pour in the 1/3 cup olive oil and work it through all the bulgur evenly.
+Add the lemon juice and mix again.

-- Add the cooled chopped vegetables and toss them into the bulgur gently but thoroughly.
-Add the basil leaves and again, toss them through.
-If the basil leaves are very large, you can tear them into smaller pieces before you add them.
+Add the cooled chopped vegetables to the bulgur and toss gently but thoroughly.
+Add the tomatoes and basil leaves and again, toss them through.
+(If the basil leaves are very large, you can tear them into smaller pieces before you add them.)